qooxdoo/qooxdoo/docs/development/compiler/configuration/compile.md

 If you have a custom compiler, when you run the `qx` command, the default Qooxdoo compiler first compiles your compiler once, then it launches the compiler as a child process and then lets that take over.
-This means that if you make changes to your compiler then you need to quit and restart the compiler.
+There is currently a bit of manual intervention that needs to happen if you change the code for your custom compiler and you are using the `--watch` command to automatically recompile your applications - your custom compiler will not automatically recompile, i.e. you will have to kill the compiler with ^C and restart it.

 ### Source transformers
 You can make your compiler class do anything you want as long as it conforms to the interface,